GRESB/api-docs/source/includes/_asset-responses.md

 ## Show Asset-Level Data

-View asset-level data already submitted by your application with a get request to:
+View asset-level data already present for the entity with a get request to:

 `GET /api/entities/:entity_id/asset_level_data`

-By default, this returns asset-level data submitted by *your application only*.
-In order to get any participant-submitted data, you need to add the parameter `provider_id=0`:

-`GET /api/entities/:entity_id/asset_level_data?provider_id=0`

 ## Delete all Asset-Level Data